Powermate PM7500DF - 6000/7500W Dual Fuel Generator

 Power & Run Time

-With a fuel capacity of 8 gallons, the PM7500DF can operate for around 11 hours at 50% load using gasoline (fuel consumption around 0.73 GPH), or for around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH) using propane.
+Concerning its running time, the PM7500DF, featuring a 8 gallons fuel tank, can continuously run for around 11 hours at 50% load with a full gasoline tank (consuming fuel at approximately 0.73 gallons per hour).
+Alternatively, when utilizing propane, it offers around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH) of runtime.

 Outlets